From nuclear star clusters to Little Red Dots: black hole growth, mergers, and tidal disruptions: LRD time evolution

 \section{LRD time evolution}

 Below we simulate two individual NSC examples with growing SMBHs.
 First, we show the initial conditions (Sec.~\ref{sec:ICs}) and time evolution of a typical NSC (Sec.~\ref{sec:evolution-of-typical-NSC}) and later we consider a more compact and massive system (Sec.~\ref{sec:evolution-of-extreme-NSC}).
 For each system, we compare its evolution and the growth of the central BH with and without gas accretion episodes.
+We compare the dependence of our results on the slope of the inner cusp in the Appendix.